 Soy Milk made from Whole or Hulled Soy Beans

 Soy milk made from whole or hulled soy beans have higher levels of FODMAPs compared to soy milk made from soy protein.
-These milks are generally considered high FODMAP, however, you can enjoy a small 60ml serve of soy milk made from hulled soya beans, or a 30ml serve of soy milk made from whole soya beans (1).
+These milk alternatives are generally considered high FODMAP, however, depending on your country, you might find you can enjoy a small serving (between 2 tablespoons and 60ml) – check the Monash University FODMAP Diet App for more information.

 Soya Beans

-Boiled soy beans (these are mature soy beans) are high FODMAP for both GOS and fructans at small ¼ cup serves (1).
+Boiled soy beans (these are mature soy beans) are high FODMAP for GOS in small ¼ cup servings and contain both GOS and fructans at ½ cup servings (1).
 This means it is advised that you avoid them during the low FODMAP phase.

 Soy Flour